top of page

 Rules and Regulations

-2. Online Concerto Category and Live Concerto Category Asia Chapter: The deadline to apply is June 25th 11:59pm US-EST. The pre-screening results will be notified by email on the evening of June 28th, 2025.
+2. Online Concerto Category and Live Concerto Category Asia Chapter: The deadline to apply is June 5th 11:59pm US-EST. The results will be notified by email on the evening of June 6th, 2026.
 Those who advance to the semifinal round will use the same recording that it was submitted for the pre-screening.
 No resubmission is necessary and there will be no extra charge for the semifinal round.
-The results from the semifinal round will be notified by email on June 30th, and the finalists will be given their scheduled time for the Final Round that will take place on July 12th.
-The winners of the Concerto Category will be invited to perform in Miami on August 31st, 2025.
-The movement of the concerto performed for the final round must be the same as the one submitted for the Pre-Screening and Semifinal Round.
-The Live Concerto competition in Asia will take place at Manabinomori International Junior Piano Institute of Uozu in Uozu City, Toyama-Prefecture, Japan on Monday July 7th, 2025.
+The results from the semifinal round will be notified by email on June 7th, and the finalists will be given their scheduled time for the Final Round that will take place on June 12th.
+The winners will be invited to perform with the FYAIPC Orchestra under the baton of Maestro Alberto Bade in Miami on August 28th, 2026.
+The movement of the concerto performed for the final round must be the same as the one submitted on the video.
+The Live Concerto competition in Asia will take place at Manabinomori International Junior Piano Institute of Uozu in Uozu City, Toyama-Prefecture, Japan on July 5th.

 Note: The video must clearly show the profile, hands and feet of the contestant.
-Please dress appropriately since if you are selected as a winner, the video will be livestreamed on the Winner's Concert.
+Please dress appropriately.

 • Birth certificate